labynocle/greasemonkey-hater_killer_script/README.md

 Notes from the author
 ---------------------

+* only the script is under WTFPL.
+The website has been created thanks to Bootstrap (http://twitter.github.io/bootstrap/ - under Apache License v2.0) and icons are from IconMonstr (http://iconmonstr.com/ - under the following terms http://iconmonstr.com/license/)
 * This script will help you to improve your user experience during browsing.
 * I'm not responsible if you're offended by the actor list.
 * This is just a fucking joke :)